samsherrawal/AzurePostGreSQLHOL/modules/module06/Ora2PGInstallWin.md

 [< Previous Module](../module06/Ora2PG.md) - **[Home](../../README.md)** - [Next Module >](../module06/Ora2PGInstallLinux.md)

-## Module06a - Ora2PG Installation on Windows
+# Module 06a - Ora2PG Installation on Windows

 This document is meant to be used as a Quick Installation Guide for enabling migration of schema & data from Oracle to Azure Database for PostgreSQL using